Fewnomial Systems with Many Roots, and an Adelic Tau Conjecture: Proving our Main Results

-We now observe that each cell $\pi\!\left(\hP_j\right)$ has positive volume: this follows immediately from the fact that any $n$-tuple of columns chosen from the last $n+1$ columns of $\cA$ is linearly independent.
-(The latter fact follows directly from our preceding block diagonal characterization of certain submatrices of $\cA$.)
-In particular, once we show that each such cell is distinct, we immediately obtain that our mixed volume is at least $n+1$ and thus equal to $n+1$.
-So let us now check that each $v_j$ is indeed an inner normal to $\hP_j$.
+Since any $n$-tuple of columns chosen from the last $n+1$ columns of $\cA$ is linearly independent, each cell $\pi\!\left(\hP_j\right)$ has positive volume.
+(The linear independence follows directly from our preceding block diagonal characterization of certain submatrices of $\cA$.)
+So once we show that each such cell is distinct, we immediately obtain that our mixed volume is at least $n+1$ and thus equal to $n+1$.
+Toward this end, we now check that each $v_j$ is indeed an inner normal to $\hP_j$.